 The KPK culture is very interesting because they are completely opposite to other traditions

 and cultures.
 The Pashtun language has recognized the difference between KPK and other provinces.
 The KPK dressing is completely according to Islam, the Pashtun female wears cap

 abaya when they go to the market or anytime when they are going outside to home.
 In the

 home, the women wear long frocks with head cap scarf and the men wear plain white salwar, kameez with Peshawari sandals.
 The Peshawari sandal is very popular around the world, people love to wear Peshawari sandals.
 The big festivals in KPK culture are Eid-ul-Fitr and Eid-ul-Adha and they also celebrate Independence Day on 14 August and 19 August with Afghanistan.

 The culture of Chitral is also a peaceful and beautiful culture in Pakistan.
 Citral is very famous for its valleys like Garam Chashma valley, Booni, Golen valley, Madaklasht valley, Arandu, Birir, Rumbur, and Bumburat.
-The Chitrali female always wears a long black frock with light color embroidery with a head cap and the Chitral men wear white suits with the head cap.
-The Chitrali people celebrate two big festivals, which are the colorful Kalash and Phool festival.
+The Chitrali female always wears a long black frock with light colour embroidery with a head cap and the Chitral men wear white suits with the head cap.
+The Chitrali people celebrate two big festivals, which are the colourful Kalash and Phool festival.
 The Chitrali people are nature lovers, they only believe in natural food or etc.